obviyus/SuperSeriousBot/README.md

 Place your bot token and other tokens in a `config.yaml` in the project root.
 You can find an `example_config.yaml` file in `bot/configuration`.
 Alternatively you can use environment variables for each of the fields with the same name.

-Besides this the bot uses MySQL for the `/stats` feature.
-Set up MySQL as you wish and put in the appropriate creds in the config file
+Besides this the bot uses MySQL for the `/stats` feature and QBittorrent for the `/search` feature.
+Set up MySQL and QBittorrent WebUI as you wish and put in the appropriate creds in the config file.

 ### From Source